 5 – Save Money on a Bunch of Other Stuff Too

 Besides the big everyday discounts above, there are a lot of other ways to save money with a pass.
-Whether it’s treatments at on property spas, sports and recreation activities, or special event tickets like the Halloween Party, it seems like almost every opportunity Disney offers as some sort of discount attached to it.
+Whether it’s treatments at on property spas, sports and recreation activities, or special event tickets like the After Hours events, it seems like almost every opportunity Disney offers as some sort of discount attached to it.

 4 – Special Pass Holder Only Events and Extras

 Disney does a great job of providing little extras that are hard to put a price tag on but work well at making you feel like an insider.
-There are passholder days for the Halloween and Christmas parties.
-A quarterly magazine is full of good stuff.
-Passholders usually get sneak peeks on new attractions or lands (we were able to get passholder previews to Pandora-The World of Avatar).
+Passholders usually get sneak peeks on new attractions or lands (we were able to get passholder previews to Pandora-The World of Avatar and most recently Remy’s Ratatouille Adventure).
 Passholders also get early access to hard to get events such as RunDisney races.
 Finally, for all the collectors out there, Passholders are able to purchase exclusive Disney merchandise including pins for special events and other celebrations.

 3 – Unplanned Trip?